KristenDLR/honda_form/README.md

 # Honda Form
 I wanted to take some time to complete the same code challenge once I got home, but this time I am free to search through documentation and clear my blocks.

-Below you can find the resources that helped me work out my syntax errors, I will take about an hour from beginning (creating a repo) to end.
+Below you can find the resources that helped me work out my syntax errors, I will take about an hour from creating a repo.
+My goal is to resolve the issues I have and show some functionality.

 ## Resources explored
 [Input onChange](https://www.geeksforgeeks.org/reactjs/react-onchange-event/)